 Watcher: I don't.
 I use them all.
 They are all tools for me to formulate a unifying world religion.

-Matt: Okay, well, I thank you for the dialog.
+Matt: Okay, well, I thank you for the dialogue.
 It has been most enlightening.
 I see that we are not going to get anywhere.

 Watcher: I apologize